Window equivalences via categorical sl(2) actions: The categorical action

 \begin{defn}[\cite{CKL-Duke,CKL-sl2}] For $0\leq m\leq n\leq N$, let

 be the integral functors induced by the kernels

 respectively.
-The functors are abbreviated as $\be^{(n-m)}$, $\bbf^{(n-m)}$ when $n,m$ are obvious from the context. \end{defn} These functors satisfy the axioms of a strong categorical $\fsl(2)$ action \cite{CKL-Duke}.
+The functors are also denoted by $\be^{(n-m)}$, $\bbf^{(n-m)}$ when $n,m$ are obvious from the context. \end{defn} These functors satisfy the axioms of a strong categorical $\fsl(2)$ action \cite{CKL-Duke}.
 For example, up to degree shifts, the functors $\be,\bbf$ are both left and right adjoints of each other

 In particular, we have the counit

 Moreover, powers of $\be$ or $\bbf$ decompose in the following way: for $0\leq l\leq m\leq n\leq N$,